 For each graded item and calculation, you can choose to display grades as points, letters (A, B, C), or a percentage with the grading schema.
 A schema takes the points scored on an item and compares it to the item's total points possible to derive a percentage.
 This percentage is mapped to a range of scores and displays a grade, such as a letter.

 In the Ultra Course View, each course has one default grading schema.
 You can't create new schemas at this time.

 For the total grade, a student's raw numeric score is 88 out of 100 points possible.
 In a grading schema in which a percentage of 87 to less than 90 equals a B+, the student's score of 88 results in a B+.

 At this time, regardless of the range of values you use in your schema, the grade pill colors and corresponding percentages don't change from the Ultra color scheme.
 Your correct grade appears, but the color matches the Ultra color scheme.
+However, your institution can disable the color scheme for all courses.
 Visit the Assign Grades topic to learn more.

 Open the grading schema

 From your gradebook, you can make changes to the default grading schema.
 Select the Settings icon to access the Gradebook Settings panel.
 Select the schema's name to open it, such as Letter.
 The default schema's name and values are defined by the administrator.
 You can't create new grading schemas at this time.